7 Signs You Need to Hire a Chief of Staff

 Recognizing the right moment to bring on a chief of staff can save you from burnout, missed opportunities, and organizational dysfunction.
 Here are seven clear indicators.

-1. You Spend More Time Coordinating Than Leading
+1. Are You Coordinating More Than Leading?

 If your days are consumed by status updates, follow-up emails, and making sure everyone is on the same page, you are doing coordination work instead of strategic work.
 A chief of staff takes over that coordination layer so you can focus on vision, relationships, and decision-making.